petkaantonov/bluebird/README.md

 So the problem with this is how much absolute memory is used per promise - not whether long traces are enabled or not.

-For general purpose, let's say 100000 pending promises in memory at the same time is the maximum.
-You would then roughly use 100MB for them instead of 10MB with stack traces disabled.
-For comparison, just creating 100000 functions alone will use 14MB if they're closures and this number is very easy to reach if you don't hoist functions.
+For some purpose, let's say 100000 parallel pending promises in memory at the same time is the maximum.
+You would then roughly use 100MB for them instead of 10MB with stack traces disabled.For comparison, just creating 100000 functions alone will use 14MB if they're closures.
 All numbers can be halved for 32-bit node.

 #Development